alisdt/online_experiments_course/06_data.rst

     "1010","Dog1.jpg","32","image-keyboard-response","1","1777","0.0-0.0-1.0"
     "null","+","null","html-keyboard-response","2","2283","0.0-0.0-0.1"

-We might want to filter these (or other nodes) out.
+We might want to log the trial type so we can filter these (or other nodes) out of data saved at the end of the experiment.
 To add this to the nodes, we use the ``data`` field.

 In the ``fixation`` node, add: